UPPMAX/programming_formalisms/docs/monday_intro.md

 Today we will:

 - understand the basics of a design
+- get an overview of the Software development lifecycle
+- get an overview of the tools
+- get started with a git/github project
+- get started with
 - do the basic `git` workflow
+-

 !!!- info "Learning objectives"